 Plate Solving: Select from None, CCDSoft/TheSky, PinPoint, TheSkyX.
 Regardless of the selection, Maxim can still be used as the camera server.
 Due to PinPoint licensing restrictions, the full licensed version of PinPoint, not the LE version that accompanies Maxim, must be used.
 With CCDSoft/TheSky, whichever version of TheSky is selected for the Telescope server will be used in concert with CCDSoft.
 TheSkyX has a particularly robust plate solve routine - see Plate Solving Notes for some suggestions.
 Plate solving is essential for most CCDAutoPilot features and unattended operation.

-Focuser: Select from None, @Focus2, FocusMax, Maxim, PlaneWave AutoFocus (if enabled).
+Focuser: Select from None, @Focus2, FocusMax, Maxim, PlaneWave AutoFocus (if enabled by license), @Focus3 (if enabled by license)..
 Focus routines specific to a camera server require that camera server be chosen for the camera.
 If you are using Maxim, you will need to set up an ASCOM hub.
 Use the Change Driver checkbox to select an ASCOM hub.
 Configure the hub to connect to your ASCOM focuser driver.
 In the Maxim Observatory window, hit the Options button, then Choose... to select the same ASCOM hub as selected above.
 This arrangement is necessary to enable Maxim to control the focuser for focusing and CCDAutoPilot to control the focuser for focus offsets and temperature compensated focusing.

 Weather: At present, the selections are None, Cloud Sensor.
 When using Cloud Sensor, CCDAutoPilot will automatically determine which the Boltwood Cloud Sensor I or II TI/AAG CloudWatcher is used.
 You will need to set the path to the cloud sensor's Single Line Data File.
 This is not the log file.
 Consult the cloud sensor's documentation for more details.